Oppositional Defiant Disorder (ODD)

 • Presence of co-morbid conditions like ADHD, mood disorder, or learning disorder

-Some of the ODD treatments include:
+Some of the treatments include:

 i.
 Parent Management Training (PMT)